 But if there’s one thing all marketers agree on it’s this:

-The better you understand your target customers, the more money you’ll make.
+The better you understand your target customers, the better your conversion rates will be and the more money you’ll make.

 And the best way to understand your target customer is to do customer research.